 The Group also has exposure to certain leases denominated in currencies which are different from the functional (reporting) currencies of the lessee.
 To reduce the Group’s exposure to this, most of the affected lease liabilities have been designated as net investment hedges of Group assets held in the same currency.

 Liquidity risk – The Group regularly reviews the level of cash and debt facilities required to fund its activities.
-This involves preparing a prudent cash flow forecast for the medium term, determining the level of debt facilities required to fund the business, planning for repayment of debt at its maturity and identifying an appropriate amount of headroom to provide a reserve against unexpected outflows.
+This involves preparing a prudent cash flow forecast for the medium term, determining the level of debt or facilities required to fund the business, planning for repayment of debt at its maturity and identifying an appropriate amount of headroom to provide a reserve against unexpected outflows.

-Credit risk – The Group deposits surplus cash with a number of banks with strong long-term credit ratings and with money market funds which have AAA credit ratings and offer same-day liquidity.
-A credit limit for each counterparty is agreed by the Board covering the full value of deposits and the fair value of derivative contracts.
-Credit risk is reduced further by spreading the investments and derivative contracts across several counterparties.
-At 31 January 2022 the highest total cash investment with a single counterparty was £85m (FY 20/21: £97m).
+Credit risk – The Group manages credit risk from investing activities in accordance with treasury policy.
+The Group deposits surplus cash with a number of banks with strong long-term credit ratings (BBB and above) and with money market funds with AAA credit ratings offering same-day liquidity.
+An exposure limit for each counterparty is agreed by the Board covering the full value of deposits and the fair value of derivative assets.
+Credit risk is also managed by spreading investments and entering into derivative contracts across several counterparties.
+As of 31 July 2023 the highest total cash investment with a single counterparty was £23m (FY 22/23: £7m).

 The Group’s exposure to credit risk at the reporting date is the carrying value of trade and other receivables, cash at bank, short-term deposits and the fair value of derivative assets.